The clock is ticking and you really need to get out the door.

 If you validate your child’s feelings, make what you want them to do enticing, use humor and give choices, you still get them to do what you want WHILE creating positive beliefs instead of negative ones.

-• How to use humor, games, and loving guidance with your kids so they feel important, empowered, and seen.
-(When a child feels this good about himself, he naturally wants to please his parents—and he grows up learning how to please himself.)
+I’ll teach you how to use humor, games, and loving guidance so they feel important, empowered, and seen.
+When a child feels this good about himself, he naturally wants to please his parents—and he grows up learning how to please himself.

 None of us want to “mess up” our kids, and all of us want our kids to grow up with pleasant memories of their childhood.

-With the tools and techniques you’re going to learn when you subscribe, you’ll see something beautiful happen: parenting becomes so much easier, and your children become self-assured and self-motivated.
+As you learn these techniques, you’ll see something beautiful happen: parenting becomes so much easier, and your children become self-assured and self-motivated.

 Love,